lydonchandra/PerfRefactor1/Bio/Dna/readme.md

 # Note: DOTNET_JitDisasm=ValidateDnaVec256, no quotes

-Doing the following loop unrolling is ~20% faster, and as expected adding another Vector128<byte>, making it 3, slow things down as it does not fit into CPU registers
+Doing the following loop unrolling is ~20% faster, and adding another Vector128<byte>, making it 3 (or even adding another one), does not increase performance further

 ```
 [MethodImpl(MethodImplOptions.AggressiveOptimization)]